-- For vehicles with a single point watering system, replace the manifold assemblies with a 1⁄4 clockwise turn. - With the electrolyte level correct, use the on board Delta-Q Charger to charge the batteries as described in Section 4.7.1. - Charging is complete when the Delta-Q green 100% charge LED lights. - Vehicles without a single point watering system, refill cells to below the bottom of the each cell vents.
-See Figure 4.2.1. - Vehicles with a single point watering system will require completion of 4 to 5 charge cycles before watering.
+- With the electrolyte level correct, use the on board Delta-Q Charger to charge the batteries as described in Section 4.5.1. - Charging is complete when the Delta-Q green 100% charge LED lights. - Vehicles without a single point watering system, refill cells to below the bottom of the each cell vents.
+See Figure 4.2.2. - Vehicles with a single point watering system will require completion of 4 5 charge cycles before watering.